-My practice is closely linked to the natural environment of my seaside home of Vashon Island, as well as childhood experiences in Long Beach Island, New Jersey and Southold, New York on the North Fork of Long Island.
+My practice is closely linked to the natural environment of my seaside home of Vashon Island, as well as childhood memories in Long Beach Island, New Jersey and Southold, New York on the North Fork of Long Island.

-The most revealing aspect of this approach is the central role that texture plays in my practice.
-The entire process—from conception to initial drawing to stone selection to wax carving to casting, polishing and finishing—is intrinsically woven into my life as an artist.
+The most revealing aspect of this approach is the repurposing of found beach objects that have been changed by the sea.
+The entire transformation process—from conception to initial drawing to stone selection to wax carving to casting, polishing and finishing—is intrinsically woven into my life as an artist.